GJSissons/nf-windows-guide/nf-windows-dev-guide.md

   $ sudo apt update && sudo apt upgrade
   ```

-* This is also a good time to add any additional Linux packages that you will want to use.
+* This is a good time to add any additional Linux packages that you will want to use.

 	```
 	$ sudo apt install net-tools